September 9th through 15th is National Suicide Prevention Week.

 If you or someone you love is struggling with depression and would like to learn more was to cope, please visit www.TherapywithRaquel.com.

-Raquel Buchanan is a marriage and family therapist associate (MFTA 85262) at Caulfield Counseling & Education.
-Raquel provides individual counseling to men and women experiencing depression, anxiety, and relationship issues, She is supervised by David Caulfield (MFT 14452).
+Raquel is a Licensed Marriage and Family Therapist (LMFT #118976) in Palm Springs California.
+Raquel provides individual counseling to men and women experiencing depression, anxiety, and relationship issues.

 For more information on counseling services and for a free 25 minute consultation, contact Raquel at (818) 839-2032.